jeffreybergier/Retro-Stream-Tutorial/README.md

-The [original version of this tutorial](README-MacVM.md) was entirely Mac based however, I still used a VM because  AVFoundation only lets FFMPEG capture entire screens and I thought it was not very convenient to give an entire monitor streaming.
+The [original version of this tutorial](README-MacVM.md) was entirely Mac based however, I still used a VM because  AVFoundation only lets FFMPEG capture entire screens and I thought it was not very convenient to give up a whole monitor streaming.
 But primary, there is some sort of bug in FFMPEG that makes capturing high quality audio via AVFoundation not work properly.
 I think its [Bug #11398](https://trac.ffmpeg.org/ticket/11398) but I'm not sure.

 But as could be expected, FFMPEG works great with Linux.
 That said, I did many many hours of troubleshooting and I found some critical things you need from your Linux Video Streaming Server.
-So below is the easiest way I found to do this.
+This tutorial is the easiest way I found to do this.
 But you can use your own Linux server as long as:

 - It runs X11: This is not the default for many years, but Ubuntu 25.10 drops X11 entirely
 - It runs Pipewire 1.4.2: Debian 12 by default runs a very old version of Pipewire and it does not work properly for this streaming setup